RyanNielson/meta/README.md

 #Meta

-A package that makes it easy to add meta tags to your views with easy Laravel integration.
+A package that makes it easy to add meta tags to your views.

+This package will work in any PHP application, and Facades and Service Providers are provided to make it easy to integrate with Laravel 4.

 ## Installation